syntaxai-lab/mongodb_restapi/README.md

 ## Features
 - Securely store usernames and passwords in a MongoDB database.
+- Uses Bcrypt to securely hash passwords before storing them
-- Expose REST API endpoints for experimentation, interacting with the DB and storage.
+- Exposes REST API endpoints for interacting with the database and experimenting with data storage.
 - Fully containerized for simple and reproducible deployment.

 ## Installation

 ### Prerequisites
-- Docker
+- Docker (Docker Desktop or Docker Engine)
-- Python 3.7+ (if running locally)
-- pip (Python package manager, if running locally)

 ### Steps
 1. Clone this repository: